nexmo-se/movie-publisher-ios/README.md

 This projects lets you publish an mp4 file in to a Vonage video session.
 User can also speak while the video is being played

+1. Run "pod install" to install opentok dependencies
+2. Edit ViewController.swift and add the kToken, kSessionId id and kApiKey
+3. Run the app and join from Vonage Video playground to see the published stream.

 ## How it works

 ### VideoCapturer